 As I mentioned in my last post, the dashi (stock) that you use to make miso soup is what makes or breaks the soup.
 There’s a recipe below for the dashi, or you can opt to use one of the 2 kinds of instant dashi

 I vary the ingredients based on what I have in my fridge, but you can put just about any veggie into this soup from carrots, to potatoes, to cabbage to bean sprouts.

 - For the dashi, simmer the ingredients over low heat for 10-15 minutes.
 If you have a teaball, or disposable tea bags, I like putting the niboshi in one so they're easier to retrieve when the stock is done.
 Make sure it does not boil as this could make the soup cloudy or bitter.
 Taste it... it should be deep, slightly smoky and full of umami.
 Now just fetch all the floaties and your done with the dashi (you might need to run it through a strainer)

-- To make the soup, put the miso and mirin in a bowl and add some dashi to help disolve the miso.
-Put this mixture into the pot and bring it to a light simmer.
+To make the soup, dissolve the miso in the dashi, making sure there are no lumps of miso left.
+Taste, and add more miso if needed.
 Make sure it does not boil as this will make the miso separate.

-- Add the Aburaage (pronounced Abura-a-ge the middle "a" sounds like the "a" in "amish" and the "ge" sounds like the "ga" in "Gary") and mushrooms and cook for a few minutes.
-Sprinkle the scallions in at the very end just before you serve the soup.
+Add the aburaage and mushrooms and cook for a few minutes.
+Sprinkle the scallions in at the very end, just before you serve the soup.

 - Once it's in the bowls you can add some Mitsuba.
 It's a bit hard to find (you'll have to go to a japanese grocery store), and there isn't really a suitable replacement, but it adds a wonderful cedar aroma to the soup that carries you away to a misty evergreen forest.